Joe West breaks umpiring record with 5,376th game - WTMJ

 He was awarded $500,000 last month in a defamation suit against former catcher Paul Lo Duca.
 In his suit, among other things, West contended Lo Duca made false allegations that would hurt his chances of being elected to the Hall of Fame.
 There are currently 10 umpires in the Hall.

-West has his share of fans, too.
+West also has his share of fans.
 La Russa called West “very consistent.”

 “If you had an outburst, he’d let you have a bit of it, he just wouldn’t let you go too far,” said the 76-year-old La Russa, a Hall of Famer.
 “But you couldn’t disrespect the game.
 I mean Joe was going to make sure the game was played correctly.
 And he had a flair and I think he’s the perfect guy to set the record because he represents a lot of what an umpire should be.”